 Debt Stress Indicator

 Debt Drag Indicator

-A decade after the global financial crisis, China is still dealing with the debt hangover that can largely be attributed to the explosion of local government financing vehicles (LGFVs).
+More than a decade after the global financial crisis, China is still reeling from the debt hangover that was largely caused by the explosion of local government financing vehicles (LGFVs).
 The expansion of off-budget borrowing through the LGFVs was officially tolerated because it was meant as an emergency stop-gap effort to stimulate the economy after 2009.

 What’s Different about This Product?

 While other analyses of LGFV debt exist, we took a more refined approach to correct for bias and account for regional variation.
 We aim to present as realistic and accurate a picture of regional LGFV debt’s impact on the real economy as possible.
 Such province-by-province adjustments and extensive data imputations are important in ensuring the accuracy of the results and avoiding large errors due to bias in the data.

 Our sample of 2,526 LGFVs accounts for 80% of total LGFV debt.
 To correct the problem of underrepresenting financially weaker LGFVs or those in economically weaker regions in our sample, we conducted substantial data imputation.

 Some analyses simply assume that such under-representation of small and non-bond issuing LGFVs is evenly distributed across the country, when in fact strong evidence suggests that regional variation is substantial.
 For regions like Inner Mongolia or Liaoning, for example, bond-issuing LGFVs likely only account for less than 40% of total LGFV debt.
 In other municipalities like Beijing or Shanghai, bond-issuing LGFVs account for nearly all local LGFV debt.
 As a result, it is important to account for such variation and adjust regional LGFV debt accordingly.

 For inquiries and suggestions, please contact Houze Song (firstname.lastname@example.org).